asikmydeen/AseekBotPOC/README.md

 1. Check CloudWatch logs for your Lambda functions
 2. Verify proper IAM permissions for Lambda functions
 3. Test API endpoints directly with curl commands

+### Chat Message Ordering Issues
+If messages are not maintaining the correct order in conversations:

+1. Ensure the frontend is passing the same `chatId` for all messages in a conversation
+2. Verify that the `chatId` from the initial response is being stored in localStorage and reused for subsequent messages
+3. Check that the backend is not generating a new `chatId` when one is already provided
+4. Examine the Lambda logs to confirm the `messageOrder` calculation is using the provided `chatId`
+5. Verify that DynamoDB queries are correctly filtering by the provided `chatId` when determining the next `messageOrder`
+6. Check that the DynamoDB table has the correct indexes set up for efficient querying by `chatId`
+7. Test with explicit `chatId` values using the curl commands in the Testing section

 ### Client-Side Routing Issues
 If routes like `/about` return errors when accessed directly: